drewm27/speakerrankings/portable/speakers/Wisetiger-F10.md

 layout: page
 title: Wisetiger F10 Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
-share-description: "The Wisetiger F10 ranks #124 out of 130 total Medium Size Portable Bluetooth Speakers Ranked.
+share-description: "The Wisetiger F10 ranks #124 out of 130 total Medium Size Portable Bluetooth Speakers.
 Find all the specifications and reviews in one place"
 ---

-The Wisetiger F10 ranks [#124 out of 130 total Medium Size Portable Bluetooth Speakers Ranked](/portable/medium/#124-wisetiger-f10-aliexpress-27) for sound quality.
+The Wisetiger F10 ranks [#124 out of 130 total Medium Size Portable Bluetooth Speakers](/portable/medium/#124-wisetiger-f10-aliexpress-27) for sound quality.
 See [Top Recommended Speakers By Attribute](/#top-recommended-speakers-by-attribute) for all the top speaker suggestions.

 ## #124 [Wisetiger F10](https://s.click.aliexpress.com/e/_c4rTLD6f) [[Aliexpress](https://s.click.aliexpress.com/e/_c4rTLD6f)]: $27
 - Negatives: Mids and treble on the harsh side, not much bass